What is environmental monitoring in pharmaceutical industry

 Typical pressure and airflow in aseptic area

-The flow of air should be out of the critical areas into the adjacent areas, unless the opposite is required due to safety or cross-contamination reasons.
+The flow of air should be out of the critical areas into the adjacent areas unless the opposite is required for safety or cross-contamination reasons.

-The critical areas, where product is exposed, should also be the cleanest areas, with the fewest numbers of particles and microbes.
+The critical areas where the product is exposed should also be the cleanest areas, with the fewest numbers of particles and microbes.

 – Monitor compressed gases by testing for viable and non-viable particulates.

-– The Water for Injection (WFI) system should be monitored on a routine basis.
+– You should monitor the Water for Injection (WFI) system routinely.
 Tests that should be performed include microbial quality and endotoxin tests as well as USP chemical tests.
-The reason for testing this water is that it may be used as a solvent for preparation of parenteral solutions and also for final product formulation.
+The reason for testing this WFI is that it may be used as a solvent for the preparation of parenteral solutions and also for final product formulation.

-– You should also test the potable water, purified water, the feed water for WFI and component rinse water on a regular basis.
-Results of the tests should be analyzed for trends that might be developing.
+– You should also test the potable water, purified water, the feed water for WFI, and component rinse water on a regular basis.
+The results of the tests should be analyzed for trends that might be developing.

 Environmental monitoring plan in GMP